 See it in Action

-Once you've added a couple of products to your pricebook that have the dimensional pricing configured, this is what it will look like when previewing the pricebook.
-You will have the ability to enter dimensions, select the shape, and enter a unit of measure.
+Once you've added a couple of products to your Pricebook that have the dimensional pricing configured, this is what it will look like when previewing the Pricebook.
+You will have the ability filter by your line item options, enter dimensions, select the shape, and enter a unit of measure.
 Selecting square vs circle will change how we calculate square feet (width x height vs. radius).

 Notice there are two toggles here.
 You can override the entered dimensions and just directly enter the square footage.
 You also have the option to ignore the size constraints and allow the flat rate jobs to display even if they don’t meet the minimum/maximum size requirements you set above.